Lorazepam (Ativan, Temesta) is a potent short-acting benzodiazepine

 [top]Cognitive and Memory Deficiences

-Lorazepam, like all benzodiazepines, carries risk of causing forgetfulness, rebound amnesia, and difficulty with some cognitive tasks and concentration.
-Lorazepam has been shown to impair both explicit and implicit memory, unlike other benzodiazapines.
+Lorazepam, like all benzodiazepines, there is health risk of causing forgetfulness, rebound amnesia, and difficulty with some cognitive tasks and concentration.
+Lorazepam has been shown to impair both explicit and implicit memory, unlike other benzodiazepines.

 Given intravenously, lorazepam can be even more dependence and addiction causing than when taken orally, especially if intravenous use occurs over a protracted period of time.
 Stopping lorazepam without tapering may cause withdrawal.
 Lorazepam withdrawal symptoms can include headache, sweating, rebound insomnia and anxiety, dizziness, numbness/tingling of extremities, hypersensitivity to: sounds, light, noise, tactile sensations, and perceptual changes, involuntary movements, nausea, vomiting, diarrhea, loss of appetite, hallucinations/delirium, convulsions/seizures, tremor, abdominal cramps, myalgia, palpitations, tachycardia

 .
 Seizures may be more common for individuals with pre-existing seizure disorders or on drugs or medications that lower seizure threshold.